Holland Torpedo Boat Company: History

 In the process of raising private funding, Holland partnered with businessman Isaac Rice.
 Rice was working with a battery company, Electric Storage, at the time Holland and Rice met.
-Rice helped in the final funding of the Holland VI.
+Rice helped in the final funding of Holland VI.
 Rice also had worked on electric automobiles.

 Electric Boat Company

-Rice incorporated a new Company, the Electric Boat Company on February 7, 1899, and the Holland Company became a major subsidiary of the Electric Boat Company.
+Rice incorporated a new company, the Electric Boat Company on February 7, 1899, and the Holland Company became a major subsidiary of the Electric Boat Company.
 With the change, some stockholders of Holland stock were able to convert their shares in Holland stock to Electric Boat Company's preferred share.
 Rice became president of both Electric Boat Company and Holland Torpedo Boat Company with the change.
 Rice incorporated the Electric Boat Company to be the financial company to build the new submarines for the US Navy and in the process took over Holland's company.
 Rice had John Holland assigned as manager of the company he had started.
 The Electric Boat Company's Washington DC legal counsel was Charles Creecy.
 Charles Morris continued as the superintending submarine engineer.
 The Secretary and treasurer of both companies was Elihu B. Frost.
 John Holland thus became just an employee in the company he founded.